Post-capitalism: Automation

-Technological change which has driven unemployment has historically been as a result of 'mechanical-muscle' machines which have reduced the need for human labor.
-Just as horses were once employed but were gradually made obsolete by the invention of the automobile, humans' jobs have also been affected throughout history.
+Technological change that has driven unemployment has historically been due to 'mechanical-muscle' machines, which have reduced the need for human labor.
+Just as the use of horses for transport and other work was gradually made obsolete by the invention of the automobile, humans' jobs have also been affected throughout history.
 A modern example of this technological unemployment is the replacement of retail cashiers by self-service checkouts.
-The invention and development of 'mechanical-mind' processes or “brain labor” is thought to threaten jobs at an unprecedented scale, with Oxford Professors Carl Benedikt Frey and Michael Osborne estimating that 47 percent of US jobs are at risk of automation.
-If this leads to a world where human labor is no longer needed then our current market system models, which rely on scarcity, may have to adapt or fail.
-It is argued that this has been a factor in the creation of many of what David Graeber calls 'bullshit jobs', where, in large bureaucracies, production of anything is not the goal, but exist solely for reasons such as providing sociological benefit to the manager employing them.
+The invention and development of 'mechanical-mind' processes or 'brain labor' is thought to threaten jobs at an unprecedented scale, with Oxford Professors Carl Benedikt Frey and Michael Osborne estimating that 47% of US jobs are at risk of automation.